signalogic/SigSRF_SDK/pktlib_readme.md

 #define DS_PKT_INFO_RETURN_FRAGMENT_REMOVED              /* fragment was removed from pktlib internal list */
 #define DS_PKT_INFO_RETURN_REASSEMBLED_PACKET_AVAILABLE  /* a fully re-assembled packet is available using DS_PKT_INFO_GET_REASSEMBLED_PACKET in a subsequent DSGetPacketInfo() call */
 ```

+<a name="PacketMediaThreadAPIInterface"></a>
+# Packet/Media Worker Thread API Interface

+Normally apps should use the pktlib [Push/Pull API Interface](#user-content-pushpullapiinterface) to automate packet processing.
+In some cases it may be necessary to interact directly with packet/media worker threads, in which case the APIs described in this section can be used.

+<a name="DSBufferPackets"></a>
+## DSBufferPackets

+<a name="DSGetOrderedPackets"></a>
+## DSGetOrderedPackets

 <a name="PcapAPIInterface"></a>
 # Pcap API Interface